CircuitVerse/CircuitVerseDocs/docs/chapter3/properties.md

 # Properties Panel

 Each circuit element has some properties associated with itself which are displayed in the **PROPERTIES** panel.
-Besides including different parameters for creating multi-bit circuits, it also includes parameters for annotation. the circuit schematic can be annotated by:
+Besides including different parameters for creating multi-bit circuits, it also includes parameters for annotation.
+The circuit schematic can be annotated by:

 - Adding labels across different nodes.
 - Including text boxes for displaying the version number, date, amendments and different group members involved.